Sanremo 2023, how much is Amadeus’ Instagram account worth?-breakinglatest.news-Breaking Latest News

 Always on duet night, always late at night, the artistic director took a little piece of the lineup to celebrate the “million” livea milestone that every influencer worthy of the name celebrates in style.
 Another photo, another post: 350,000 likes.

 Then, in the evening, final, shortly after the performance of Depeche Modethe Festival has stopped again because of Instagram: on stage Ferragni, Amadeus and Morandi fiddled with the smartphone for several minutes, in an attempt to do a “live in the live”.
-Which didn’t go well.
+Which didn’t work out right away.
 Fiorello, the recipient of the invitation, will still appear on the mobile phone display a few minutes later, to comment on the Festival directly from the social network.

 Though it’s been used so often on stage, and though the singing competition co-hosts have mentioned it over and over – with jokes “How many followers do you have / I have more followers than you” -, Instagram does not appear among the sponsors of the Sanremo Festival.
 From the company, indeed, they want to specify that no commercial agreement has been stipulated with Rai.